wso2/docs-choreo-dev/en/docs/integrations/integration-concepts.md

  - **NetSuite**: To interact with the NetSuite API and perform required operations.

 ## Statement
-A statement is a syntactic unit that specifies the action to be carried out in an integration.
+A statement in Choreo integrations is a syntactic unit that specifies the action to be carried out in an integration.

 Choreo supports the following statements:

- - **Log**: To add an entry to the integration log at runtime.
+ - **Log**: To add an entry to the log at runtime.
 You can either add an **Info** log or an **Error** log depending on your requirement.
  - **Variable**: To declare a variable of a preferred type depending on your requirement.
  - **If**: To perform a conditional check and evaluate whether a statement is true or false.
  - **ForEach**: To iterate over a list of items to perform control flow.